 - 1. Minimum of 60 units of lower division degree applicable coursework - 2.
 Completion of Freshman Composition (ENGL 100 or ENGL 105 equivalent at Cañada College) - 3.
 Completion of Intermediate Algebra or higher-level math course (MATH 120 or higher equivalent at Cañada College) - 4.
-Completion of a transfer-level course in Ethnic Studies - 5.
-Completion of at least 12 units in residence at Cañada College - Completion of at least 12 units or 50% of the major, whichever is less, completed in residence at Cañada College - 7.
-Completion of 18 units of general education: - a.
-3 semester unit course in Natural Sciences - b.
-3 semester unit course in Social and Behavioral Sciences - c.
-3 semester unit course in Humanities - d.
-6 semester unit in Language and Rationality - e.
-One additional 3 unit course in the aforementioned areas
+Completion of a transfer-level course in Ethnic Studies - Satisfactory completion of at least 12 semester units in residence within the San Mateo County Community College District. - Complete 12 units or 50% of the units required for the major, whichever is fewer, at one or more of the San Mateo County Community College District colleges.

+- 7. Completion of a minimum of 21 semester units of general education:

+- a.
+6 semester units in English

+Composition, Oral Communication,

+and Critical Thinking

+- b.
+3 semester units in Mathematical Concepts and Quantitative Reasoning

+- c.
+3 semester units in Arts and Humanities

+- d.
+3 semester units in Social and Behavioral Sciences

+- e.
+3 semester units in Natural Sciences

+- f.
+3 semester units in Ethnic Studies